Cataract Surgery

 Cataract surgery is the only definitive treatment for advanced cataracts.
 During this procedure, the cloudy lens of the eye is carefully removed and replaced with a clear artificial intraocular lens (IOL).
 This new lens not only restores clear vision but can also correct common refractive errors, reducing or even eliminating the need for eyeglasses or contact lenses after surgery.

-Cataract surgery is one of the most frequently performed surgeries in the United States, known for its high success rate and low risk of complications.3 By improving visual clarity, this procedure significantly enhances patients’ quality of life, allowing them to return to their daily activities without the limitations caused by cataracts.
+Cataract surgery is one of the most frequently performed surgeries in the Trusetd Source Checkbox Trusted Source Cataract Surgery Mayo Clinic Go to Source United States, Trusetd Source Checkbox known for its high success rate and low risk of complications.
+By improving visual clarity, this procedure significantly enhances patients’ quality of life, allowing them to return to their daily activities without the limitations caused by cataracts.

 Standard Cataract Surgery